How Much to Remove Artex Ceiling?

 Now, coating and sealing Artex ceilings and walls are much quicker, regardless of the method used.
 Scrapping and chiselling away at the Artex is quite a time and energy-consuming, so where possible, it's more cost-effective to opt for a coat and seal method.

-This takes a few hours per surface, of course, the larger the surface area, the longer it will take to complete, and if you're using plasterboard to conceal the Artex, any complexly shaped rooms will take even longer again.
+This takes a few hours per surface.
+Of course, the larger the surface area, the longer it will take to complete, and if you're using plasterboard to conceal the Artex, any complexly shaped rooms will take even longer again.

 Types of Artex Removal